Pazoia/boris-bikes-python/README.md

 ## Sources

-This was was created following a tutorial from Makers (the best place to learn how code well).
+This was was created following a tutorial from Makers, using Python instead of Ruby.
 [Github tutorial link](https://github.com/makersacademy/course/blob/master/boris_bikes/0_challenge_map.md)